 Deep Packet Inspection, otherwise known as DPI, is a method that allows examining the data traveling via networks.
 It’s as if somebody opens a letter you’re sending out and reads what you wrote, which is why DPI does nothing for your privacy.

 It’s often used by antivirus programs to detect malicious code or for networking purposes to ensure that data is delivered in a correct format.
 Of course, it’s also used for spying and online censorship.
 Since DPI allows such thorough access, it can be easily used for nefarious purposes.

 Bypassing Deep Packet Inspection is challenging, to say the least.
 No DNS resolver can help you, and not all VPN providers are equipped to deal with it.
 One way to overcome DPI is to use Surfshark.
 We also recommend turning on Kill Switch.
 It helps to preserve your privacy in case of any connection drops in such a complicated environment.

 How does a VPN unblock sites?

 It first depends on how the website is blocked.
 In case of IP blocking, a VPN simply gives you a “fresh” IP that’s not on the blacklist – it’s just as simple as that.
 If a site is caught up in DNS filtering, a VPN helps you out by resolving DNS on their end (provided they offer private DNS, which Surfshark does).

 When it comes to DPI, it’s a little bit more complicated.
 Bypassing Deep Packet Inspection (which is one of the methods that China uses for its online censorship) is not easy.
 It requires separate advanced algorithms as well as continuously looking for new techniques that help prevent these invasive tactics.

 How does a DNS resolver unblock sites?

-You may find that you cannot access specific sites (like Facebook, Twitter, or torrent-related) at university, school, or work.
+You may find that you cannot access specific sites (like Facebook, Twitter, or torrent-based services) at university, school, or work.
 In this case, your service provider (which is, for example, your university) receives all DNS addresses automatically, and they are processed via a DNS resolver.